hapax/hapax.github.io/assets/simple-physics.md

 *Numbers.* Dimensional analysis has its limits.
 First of all, it can be wrong by an overall numerical factor.
-In the second example, for instance, we were off by $6\pi \approx 20$.
+In Stokes' law, for instance, we were off by $6\pi \approx 20$, and if we used period rather than angular velocity, our earlier examples would be off by $2\pi \approx 6$.
-That said, more often than not the missing number is close to $1$, and we can even account for some factors of $\pi$ by adding an extra dimension for angles (Exercise 4).
+That said, more often than not the missing number is close to $1$, and we can even dimensionally account for factors of $\pi$ (Exercise 4).

 *Parametric overload.* A more serious problem is the overabundance of parameters.
 If we included the mass of the sphere in the second example,